locessentials/eng401-business-english-us/unit4/week10/teamwork-intro.md

 Now that you've worked through the first activities on teamwork for this week, do some self reflection...

 - Much of the advice presented here is based on a U.S. perspective.
 Do you find the advice to be applicable to your context?
 - In "My Advice on Teamwork," you learn that one of the instructor's mottos is: If everyone at the table is a dog playing poker, be a dog playing poker.
-What does that advice mean?
+What does that motto mean?
 What motto(s) would you adopt for teamwork?
 - In what ways are you an excellent team member?
 What about your style of teamwork needs work?

 ## 📥 Download This Content